Swamp Thing (1982 film): Television series

 In July 1990, USA Network premiered the Swamp Thing television series.
 This saw Dick Durock reprising his role using a modified version of the Return of Swamp Thing costume.
 The series took a deliberate turn away from the campy themes of its 1989 film predecessor and leaned toward the darkness of Wes Craven's version.
 It lasted into 1993 with a total of 72 episodes.

 Animated series

 A short-lived animated series was also produced concurrently.
 It does not share continuity with either the films or live-action series.

-Reboots
+Cancelled reboot and DCU future

-In 2009, Joel Silver announced plans to produce a reboot of the Swamp Thing film franchise from a story written by Akiva Goldsman.
+In 2009, Joel Silver planned to produce a reboot of the Swamp Thing film franchise from a story written by Akiva Goldsman.
 In April 2010, Vincenzo Natali was confirmed to direct, but in May he decided to delay the Swamp Thing reboot to pursue other projects.

-In January 2023, a new reboot was announced as part of the DCU by James Gunn.
+In 2023, another reboot of Swamp Thing was announced as part of the DC Universe franchise.